Should You Cook Pie Filling Before Baking?

 apple berry pie

-But you may be saying, but Mimi I’ve made your Honey Lemon Apple Pie before and there’s both cornstarch and flour, and it is an apple pie, and I have to cook it!
+If you've made my Honey Lemon Apple Pie before there’s both cornstarch and flour, and it is an apple pie.
+And the filling calls for it to be cooked.
 Why?
 In that recipe I use lemon juice for flavor.
 That lemon juice needs to be reduced, as it’s too much liquid to add into a pie.
 So, I cook that pie filling to reduce the lemon juice for flavor in the filling.

 You may see this in other recipes, depending on the ingredients in the filling.
 If there’s fruit juice or something else for flavor, it may call to cook it to reduce it down.

 So, that’s the difference in cooking your pie filling or not cooking it!
 What it all comes down to are the ingredients in your filling.
-So, if you are feeling lazy and don’t want the extra step of cooking your pie filling before baking it, then find a recipe that allows the raw filling to be added in.
+There are plenty recipes that don't require the fruit filling to be baked.
+So, if you're feeling lazy or don't want the extra step, then se la vie!

-Try my Orange Honey Blossom Apple Pie, Vanilla Bean Apple Pie, Caramel Apple Pie, Apple Berry Pie, or Dutch Apple Pie.
+Try my Orange Honey Blossom Apple Pie, which is a favorite of mine.
+My Vanilla Bean Apple Pie, Caramel Apple Pie, Apple Berry Pie, and Dutch Apple Pie are also great options too.
 None of these pie recipes require you to cook the filling.
 Happy pie baking!

 apple berry pie